 We could spend years in Rome and never finish discovering its nooks and crannies.
 The Eternal City, as its name suggests, always has something new to offer.
-But since, unfortunately, our vacations and travel times don't tend to last forever, I'll tell you how much time you'll need to visit each of its key points.
-I'm sure it will help you organize your visit!
+But since, unfortunately, our vacations and travel times don't last forever, I'll tell you how much time you'll need to visit each of its key points - I'm sure it will help you organize your visit!

-How long does the visit to the Vatican Museums last?
+How long does it take to visit the Vatican Museums?

-If you join a guided tour of the Vatican, they usually last between two and three hours.
+If you join a guided tour of the Vatican Museums, the Sistine Chapel and St. Peter's Basilica, it will usually last between two and three hours.
 The guide will stop to explain the main rooms and will give you a summary of the main artists who participated in the creation of the most important works of the museums.

 How much time do I need to discover the Sistine Chapel?

-The Sistine Chapel is a diaphanous room full of details and if you want to appreciate them well, I recommend that you spend at least 20 to 30 minutes there.
-If you join a guided tour of the Vatican Museums (which I recommend 100% to contextualize well the works you will see), the guide will make a previous explanation of the most popular Michelangelo's frescoes of the vault of the Chapel.
+It is a diaphanous room full of details and if you want to appreciate them well, I recommend that you buy your ticket to the Sistine Chapel and spend at least 20 to 30 minutes there.
+If you join a guided tour of the Sistine Chapel (which I recommend 100% to contextualize well the works you will see), the guide will make a previous explanation of the most popular Michelangelo's frescoes of the vault of the Chapel.

 How long does it take to climb St. Peter's Dome?

 To climb St. Peter's Dome you will need at least an hour and a half.
 To this you will also have to add the waiting time, whether you walk up or use the elevator for the section where it is available.
-Keep in mind that there are many visitors wishing to make the ascent to the Dome every day and the queues can be long.
+Keep in mind that there are many visitors wanting to make the ascent to the Dome every day and the lines can be long.

-Keep in mind that the way up is quite narrow and that once at the top you will want to stop (to rest) and enjoy the wonderful views of Rome, so allow about 90 minutes to go up, stop at the top for a while and come back down.
+Keep in mind that the way up is quite narrow and that once at the top you will want to stop (to rest) and enjoy the wonderful views of Rome, so calculate about 90 minutes to go up, stop at the top for a while and come back down.
 Take it easy and think that this is a unique experience that you have to do at least once in your life.
-I'll tell you more details here: How to climb St. Peter's dome in Rome.
+I tell you more details here: Climbing St. Peter's Dome in Rome.

-How much time will I need to visit St. Peter's Basilica?
+How much time will I need to tour St. Peter's Basilica?

-You will need between 60 and 90 minutes to tour St. Peter's Basilica, whether you do it on your own or join a guided tour.
+To tour St. Peter's Basilica you will need between 60 and 90 minutes, whether you do it on your own or join a guided tour.
 In addition to the enormous dimensions of the nave of the Basilica, as you walk through the temple you will find small chapels, images and real works of art such as Michelangelo's Pietà, a sculpture carved in marble to which you will undoubtedly dedicate several minutes, because it is worth it.

-How long does it take to visit the Vatican Necropolis and crypts?
+How long does the visit to the Vatican Necropolis and crypts last?

 The visit to the Necropolis must always be accompanied by an official Vatican guide and always lasts 90 minutes.
-It is the perfect time to discover the galleries and to understand the history and rituals of the burials of the Popes.
+It is the perfect time to discover the galleries and to understand the history and the rituals of the Popes' burials.

 The site is quite narrow and is considered a very delicate sacred place whose preservation is fundamental for the Vatican officials, so you will not have the opportunity to walk around the area at your leisure and you will not have free time during this visit to the Vatican Necropolis and Crypts.